 A free private school on the South Side of Peoria is expanding.

 Nearly a dozen students at South Side Christian Academy are about to finish the first school year on Thursday.
 But it won't be a long summer break for the kindergarten students.
-When classes end July 20th they're due back in about a month to start another year at the new private school, free of cost.
+Classes this semester end July 20.
+Students are due back in about a month to start another year at the new private school, free of cost.

-Next month the school will begin renovations a the former Knights of Columbus site for its expansion.
+Next month, the school will begin renovations on the former Knights of Columbus building for its expansion.
 Recently the Peoria County Board approved re-zoning of the building.
 The directors say they've modeled the school after similar ones in other cities.
-One director says they're making sure students meet state standards.
+One adds they're making sure students meet state standards.